Who is entitled to unemployment benefit?

 When can you start claiming unemployment benefit?

-If you have registered as a job seeker, you are normally eligible for unemployment benefit from the date you register, provided that you submit a complete claim for unemployment benefit within four weeks.
+If you have registered as a job seeker, you may be eligible for unemployment benefit from the date you register, provided that you submit a complete claim for unemployment benefit within four weeks.
 Normally, that means you have up to four weeks to obtain all the documentation NAV requires without losing unemployment benefit.
 If you need more time than these four weeks, you must contact NAV.

 This means that you should register on the first day you are unemployed and submit your application no later than within 4 weeks.